Follow the 5 essential steps to write a captivating tanka poems

 How to write a tanka poem?

-Now that you know about tanka poems, you can easily start writing your own!
+Now that you know about tanka poems, you can easily start making your own!

 Here are the steps to create a tanka poem: